MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced replication and increased density.** A cornerstone of reliability is ensuring resilience by using replication and limiting the blast radius of malfunctions.

-- A workload that achieves efficiency by delaying scaling to the last responsible moment closely meets demand but is vulnerable to unforeseen node failures and scaling delays.
+- A workload that achieves efficiency by delaying scaling until the last responsible moment closely meets demand but is vulnerable to unforeseen node failures and scaling delays.

 - Consolidating workload resources can use excess capacity and improve efficiency.
 However, it increases the blast radius of a malfunction in the collocated component or application platform.